aokranj/website/public/wp-content/plugins/posts-in-sidebar/readme.txt

 7. Displaying the full set of items (categories, date, author, tags, and so on).

 == Changelog ==

+= 3.8.2 =

+* Rewritten function for displaying the Read more.
+* Completely removed the HTML title attribute on links.
+* Aligned widget and shortcode options.
+* Minor corrections.

 = 3.8.1 =